-The therapy then combines analysis of personality and character with a range of bodywork techniques (such as Breathwork, touch, and/or massage) and physical exercises (such as stretches, movements, dance, and postural work) to recognize and release chronic muscular tension (the Body Armor), which is considered an essential step in overcoming feelings, behaviors, and attitudes that inhibit living happily and to one’s fullest potential.
+The therapy then combines analysis of personality and character with a range of bodywork techniques (typically Bioenergetic Breathwork, touch, and/or massage) and physical exercises (such as stretches, movements, dance, and postural work) to recognize and release chronic muscular tension (that is, the Body Armor), which is considered an essential step in overcoming feelings, behaviors, and attitudes that inhibit living happily and to one’s fullest potential.

 In fact, it’s not so much the therapist who heals the patient, but the patient who recognizes their body-mind inhibitions, learns how body and mind influence each other, and then subsequently works on helping both body and mind to release their restrictions and blockages.

-Lowen’s Bioenergetic Analysis therapy has had quite some influence on the sexual dearmoring healing practices in the Sacred Sexuality aka Neo-Tantra movement, notably in relation to its so-called somatic or embodied therapies, such as is the case in Tantra Massage, Yoni Massage, Lingam Massage, Genital Mapping, and Sexological Bodywork, among others.
+Lowen’s Bioenergetic Analysis therapy has had quite some influence on the Sexual De-Armouring healing practices in the Sacred Sexuality aka Neo-Tantra movement, notably in relation to its so-called somatic or embodied therapies, such as is the case in Tantra Massage, Yoni Massage, Lingam Massage, Genital Mapping, and Sexological Bodywork, among others.

 Although the outcomes of research on the topic vary somewhat, Bioenergetic Analysis in particular and Body-Oriented Psychotherapy in general seem to be effective in treating psychosomatic disorders, chronic pains, emotional and psychological trauma, anger management, depression, anxiety, and even schizophrenia.